 - Other types of cancer may rarely happen later in life.

-- Lung problems have happened with cyclophosphamide injection.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with cyclophosphamide injection.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 In both men and women, this may go back to normal but sometimes it may not.
 Talk with your doctor.

 - Periods may stop in women treated with cyclophosphamide injection.
 This may not go back to normal.
-Women treated with this medicine may go through menopause at a younger age than normal.
+Women treated with cyclophosphamide injection may go through menopause at a younger age than normal.
 Talk with your doctor.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.

 - Women must use birth control while taking cyclophosphamide injection and for some time after the last dose.
 Ask your doctor how long to use birth control.
 If you get pregnant, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.